nascent-africa/jetstrap/README.md

 Jetstrap focus is on the `VIEW` side of [Jetstream](https://github.com/laravel/jetstream) package installed in your Laravel application, so when a swap is performed, the `Action`, `MODEL`, `CONTROLLER` even the `Component` and `Action` classes of your project is still 100% Jetstream with no added layer of complexity.

-> This package offers an option for of Bootstrap 5 by default so check out the [Bootstrap 5](https://v5.getbootstrap.com/docs/5.0/getting-started/introduction/) documentation for more details.

 ## Table of Content
   * [Installation](#installation)
     + [Installing Jetstream](#installing-jetstream)